adloky/smalls/modern-wiliams.md

 **1.e4**

-Wherever allowed we want to continue with 2.d4 and 3.Nc3 -OK, not in Grandmaster Gambits: 1.e4 after 1...c6 and 1...e6! -, as we will against the Modern:<addx start="2.d4"/><addx start="3.Nc3"/>
+Wherever allowed we want to continue with 2.d4 and 3.Nc3 -OK, not in Grandmaster Gambits: 1.e4 after 1...c6 and 1...e6! -, as we will against the Modern:<addz start="2.d4"/><addz start="3.Nc3"/>

 **1...g6 2.d4 Bg7 3.Nc3**